 Innovation center connects manufacturers with researchers and provides technical assistance

 From the end of World War II until 1989, timber harvests in Oregon generally ranged from 7 billion to 9 billion board feet annually.
 Since 1989, timber harvests on federal lands have dropped about 90 percent because of environmental litigation and a change in management emphasis.

 That reduction in supply combined with increased global competition has forced Oregon's forest products industry to rethink how it does business.
-To help, the Oregon State University Extension Service and OSU's College of Forestry created the Oregon Wood Innovation Center (OWIC) in 2006.
+To help, the OSU Extension Service and OSU's College of Forestry created the Oregon Wood Innovation Center (OWIC) in 2006.
 Its mission is to connect manufacturers with researchers, provide technical support and facilitate networking within the industry.
 Its faculty include experts with Extension and OSU's Forest Research Laboratory.

 "Any time I have needed wood products-based information, testing or assistance, I always have called upon OWIC," said Scott Meyers, founder of Westcoast Hardwoods. "[OWIC staff] helped my company with a worksheet to convert nominal softwood sizes and costing to net sizes and costs, then converting all that data to the metric system so we can trade internationally.
 This will be, and is, one of the most valuable tools we have ever had next to the computer."

 The center also helped a southern Oregon firm that was having problems with the strength of the adhesives used in its laminated pine products.
 OWIC tested five adhesives and recommended the best one to the company.
 The company said the new adhesive has outperformed the prior one it was using and that it reduced its adhesive costs by 15 percent to 20 percent over the course of a year.